 Here is your opportunity to learn more about the shows in the upcoming season.
 Hosted by Executive Producer and Artistic Director David Armstrong, Spotlight Nights give you a chance to hear more about the writers and composers who create musicals.
 You'll hear songs sung by some of our favorite 5th Avenue performers.
 And you'll meet members of the creative team who will bring each production to life.
 Best of all, these events are always FREE!

-Click HERE to RSVP for your free seats.
+Click HERE to RSVP for your free tickets.

 Please note: Spotlight Night Tickets are reservable starting 30 days in advance.
 Tickets are FREE, but reservations are required.